-Best Making Money Book: You Are a Badass at Making Money
+2. You Are a Badass at Making Money (Best Making Money Book)

 Following up on her #1 New York Times bestseller You Are a Badass, author Jen Sincero took the personal finance industry by storm with an edgy and humorous approach to money mindset.

 Like some of the best personal finance books, it weaves together personal anecdotes from the author’s life with powerful tips and insights.
 Expect to laugh, scoff, and dive deep into your money mindset.
 This book is particularly good at helping readers uncover the self-imposed obstacles that limit us in our personal finances and beyond.